What is the difference between functional and pathological blood analysis?

 How are pathological standards different from functional standards?

 The main difference between the functional and pathological range is the degree deviation allowed within their normal ranges.
-For example the functional range for glucose may be 85-100 mg/dl, but the pathological range may be 65-100 mg/dl.
-Levels above the pathological range may indicate diabetes.
-Levels above the functional range, but before they reach the extremes of the pathological range, may indicate insulin resistance and future risk for developing diabetes.
+For example the functional range for glucose may be 70-90 mg/dl, but the pathological range may be 70-100 mg/dl.
+Levels above the pathological range between 100-125 mg/dl may indicate insulin resistance has already occurred.
+Levels above the functional range, but before they reach the extremes of the pathological range, may indicate future risk for developing diabetes.

-You may think the ranges presented on lab reports and labeled “normal” for each test are decided upon by a panel of international practitioners, telling us what is healthy and what is sickness.
+It may seem that the ranges presented on lab reports and labeled “normal” for each test are decided upon by a panel of international practitioners, telling us what is healthy and what is disease.
 In reality, these mean pathological ranges on lab reports are determined by samples taken in that lab only.
 A pathological standard that all labs use does not exist.

 If you have a blood work report that is less than 3 months old, we can use that to determine your wellness if appropriate panels have been run.
 If not, we can order the proper test for you.
 Your test results will be analyzed and you will be provided with a detailed report of findings.
-We are trained in Functional Blood Chemistry Analysis and take the time to review your results with you and explains what they mean.
-We then incorporates Nutrition Response Testing to assess your nutritional needs in the way of supplements necessary and optimal dosage.
-Dr. Karlin use only the best organic products such as: Genestra/Seroyal, Thorne and Integrated Therapeutics.
+We are trained in Functional Blood Chemistry Analysis and take the time to review your results with you and explain what they mean.
+We then incorporate the necessary assessment of your nutritional needs in the way of supplements, bio-therapeutic drainage or other relevant interventions necessary and optimal dosage.
+Dr. Karlin uses only the best organic products such as: Genestra/Seroyal, Thorne and Integrated Therapeutics, to name a few.